Wars have been fought over it, weddings have been sanctified by it, and it is the original form of currency. What is it? GOLD!

 For example, between 1998 and 2008, the price of gold nearly tripled, reaching the $1,000-an-ounce price tag in early 2008.
 It nearly doubled between 2008 and 2012 and reached the $1900 level, which was an all-time high.
 The decline in the U.S. dollar occurred for a number of reasons, including the country’s large budget, trade deficits, and a large increase in the money supply.

-Gold has historically been excellent insurance against inflation because the value of gold tends to rise when the cost of goods and services costs us more.
+Gold has historically been an excellent insurance against inflation because the value of gold tends to rise when the cost of goods and services costs us more.
 Gold prices have skyrocketed during years of high inflation while the stock market has plunged.

 Deflation, on the other hand, is a period in which prices decrease, the economy slows down, and the country is burdened by excessive debt.
 During those deflationary times, the relative purchasing power of gold soared while other prices dropped sharply.